This guide will cover a basic import of transactions, with assignment to contacts or companies, into Jetpack CRM.

 AB123,Succeeded,199.99

-… this is of course a simplified version, but you can include any fields you want to map to Jetpack CRM transaction fields, (including any custom fields you have set up for your transactions).
+This is a simplified version, but you can include any fields you want to map to Jetpack CRM transaction fields, including any custom fields you have set up for your transactions.
+We have a specific documentation page where you can learn how to map CSV Importer Fields.
+We also have a specific page to help you format your CSV file correctly.

 Here’s the header line for the CSV Example file we include in CSV Importer PRO: